-Property Name Description
+Property Name Description testsuite.
 The classname of the current test.
-The value of the property testsuite.test.name is also

-testsuite. set to the classname of the current test.
+The value of the property testsuite.test.name is also test.class set to the classname of the current test. test.Class The eleganists of the compant took testsuite.
+The classpath of the current test. test. classpath

-test.class

-The classpath of the current test.

-testsuite.

-test.

-classpath